timm/fun/docs/zeror.md

 Uses:  "[funny](funny)"<br>
 Uses:  "[tbl](tbl)"<br>

+`ZeroR` classifies
+everything as belonging to the  most frequent class.

-Here is a `ZeroR` payload object, suitable for streaming over data.
+Here is a `ZeroR` payload object, suitable for streaming over data, all the while performing `ZeroR`-style classification.

 ```awk
    1.  function ZeroR(i) {